 Investments with original maturities of less than 90 days are included in cash and cash equivalents on the condensed consolidated balance sheets and are not included in the table above.
 Investments with maturities of less than 12 months are considered current and those investments with maturities greater than 12 months are considered non-current assets.

-Excluded from the table above in a restricted investment of \$1,400 as the cost approximates current fair value.
+Excluded from the tables above are restricted investments of \$2,150 and \$1,400 as the cost approximates current fair value as of June 30, 2021 and December 31, 2020, respectively.